About + CV

 Scholarship

 As an ethnographer, I use multimodal and experimental arts to build reparative and collaborative knowledge with my community.
-In addition to academic publication, I create experimental films, zines, participatory installations, audio documentaries, and other multimodal forms that advocate for social justice and enact what Steven Feld calls a “politics of amplification” across differences in identity and privilege.
+In addition to academic publication, I create experimental films, zines, participatory installations, audio documentaries, and other multimodal forms that advocate for justice and enact what Steven Feld calls a “politics of amplification” across differences in identity and privilege.

 Recent Publications

-.
-In Milford Graves: A Mind-Body Deal, ed.
+Healed By the Beat: Milford Graves and Jean-Daniel Lafontant in Conversation.
+Milford Graves: A Mind-Body Deal, ed.
 Mark Christman, Celeste DiNucci, and Anthony Elms.
 Inventory Press.
 2022.

-How the Possession of Human Remains Led to A Public Reckoning at the Penn Museum
+How the Possession of Human Remains Led to A Public Reckoning at the Penn Museum, co-written with Kinjal Dave.
+Hyperallergic.
+October 2021.

 Recent Programming

-Moderator.
+Organizer.
+Heritage and Presence, 2022-23 symposium for the Wolf Humanities Center at the University of Pennsylvania.
+February 24th 2023.Moderator.
 Philadelphia Zig Zag: New Jazz Legacies.
 Performances by Farid Barron All Stars and Hudson River.
 Presented by the Wolf Humanities Center, Harold Prince Theater at the University of Pennsylvania.
 September 28th 2022.